Joseph-Paleologus/Machine-Learning-LendingClub/README.md

 ### Correlation Heatmap of the Variables.

 ![Image](https://raw.githubusercontent.com/Joseph-Paleologus/Machine-Learning-LendingClub/main/Data%20description/image.png)
-From the map we can observe that:
+From the map, we can observe that:
 1. Loan_term appears to have a moderate positive correlation with loan_rate, indicated by a coefficient value of 0.45.
 This suggests that as the term of the loan increases, the loan rate tends to be higher.

 2. FICO score shows a negative correlation with loan_rate, with a coefficient of -0.41.
 This indicates that higher FICO scores, which suggest better creditworthiness, are associated with lower loan rates.